 SB 261 Guidance on Minimum Reporting Requirements

-As part of recent changes, CARB provided further guidance on the minimum requirements for climate-related financial risk reports.
+Prior to the court’s injunction, CARB provided guidance on the minimum requirements for climate-related financial risk reports (outlined below).
 Disclosures should reflect a company’s approach to assessing and communicating climate-related risks by describing the processes — such as governance, strategy, and risk management — used to identify, evaluate, and address these risks.

 Companies in early stages of evaluating climate-related risks may disclose how risks may be relevant, even if no material risks have been identified.
 CARB encourages companies to describe any gaps, limitations, and assumptions made as part of their climate risk assessments.